sampsussex/waves_polygon_mask/README.md

 The python scripts have already been run, but if needed you can rerun them.
 If you do, some manual edits are required for the ngc dat files.
 These are detailed below.
 These scripts output the repacked star/ngc/ghost masks in a mangle friendly format.
 The outputs are the '*.dat' files.
 You must unzip the large file 23-06-25_masked_objects_list/Masking/gaiastarmaskwaves.csv.zip before running the python code for generating the starmask dat file.

 To run the code, run the shell scripts.
-They must be run in order; make_waves_wide_rects.sh, create_masks.sh, combine_masks.sh.
+They must be run in order; make_waves_wide_rects.sh, make_masks.sh, combine_masks_main.sh. combine_mask_permutations.sh can be run to generate different permuations of the mask, swapping in or out stars, ngcs etc. The main mask will be saved as waves_wide_(N/S)_full_mask.ply in the home directory here, and the permuations will be saved in final_masks/.

 To alter the compoisition of the mask, change the pixelize command in combine_masks.sh.
 In this command all the masks are added to the rectangle window.
 Remove/add as you wish.
 The default is the 'full mask', i.e. Window-starmask-ghostmask-ngcmask(-extramask for waves-S).

 The 'old_radius_rule' files use the older rules for starmasking, that originate in GAMA dr4 (Bellstedt+2020).
 There are no seperate ghostmasks for this older version.